Dark One (graphic novel): Reception

 Deanna Destito of Comics Beat said of the first volume: "Lanzing and Kelly deftly transform Sanderson’s plot into an exciting, layered adventure."
 She added that "Gooden and Russell create a beautiful combination of line art and colors...the whole book is tied together by Bennett’s lettering choices for each character."
 Destito praised the visuals, saying that they "make a clear distinction between the universes as they exist side-by-side."
 Joseph Salvatore Knipper of Screen Rant called it "typical for a Sanderson work" and praised the "thought-provoking interpretation of epic fantasy from a villainous point of view."

 Television adaptation

-FremantleMedia North America and Random House Studio are partnering to produce a television series in conjunction with the graphic novels.
+In 2018, FremantleMedia North America and Random House Studio were partnering to produce a television series in conjunction with the graphic novels.
 According to Dante Di Loreto, president of FremantleMedia North America, “The narrative of Dark One will examine the dual roles we often take on in life...this innovative creative partnership with Brandon will serve as a catalyst for deepening the connection between him and his many fans.”